Posts Tagged ‘sabbath’

 When we launched our current ministry, I made it clear that I'd be burning hot and working hard to fulfill the vision God has given me.
 I also clearly communicated that I would not apologize for tending to my own heart and to my family.
 Ministry is a major focus, but not the only focus.
 It's also not the primary focus.
 I know, that sounds sacrilegious to some.

-I told my leadership team that they would need to grow into key roles in the ministry.
-When we move out of the way and encourage them to grow and lead, it's quite powerful.
-Additionally, I let them know my family and I would be involved in other ventures on a regular basis, which includes travel.
+I let my leadership team know they would have room to grow into key roles in the ministry.
+When we move out of the way and encourage them to advance in ministry, it's quite powerful.
+Additionally, I said my family and I would be involved in other ventures on a regular basis.
 Vacations.
 Retreats.
 Recreation.
 Fun.
 Rest.
+Other ministry.
+Personal growth.
 The baton of leadership would often be placed in their hands.

 Our current trip to Colorado will last three weeks.
 We've been away from the church several additional weeks this year as well.
 Additional time away is coming next year.
 If the church is dependent on me being front and center at every service, my leadership is failing.